galantelab/reboot/docs/README.md

 ## Generation of gene/transcript signatures

-   Reboot produces a genetic signature (significance coefficients) correlated with patient survival based on a multivariate Cox regression of genes and/or transcripts.
+   Reboot produces a genetic signature (significance coefficients) correlated with patient survival based on a multivariate Cox regression of genes or transcripts.
 This module uses a lasso algorithm combined with a bootstrap approach for dealing with possible dimension vulnerability (especially if attributes/instances ratio is high).

    Filters for minimal variability of the attributes are also implemented.
 The analysis starts off checking and removing attributes with variance lower than the defined cut-off.
 Moreover, a spearman correlation filter is applied to every iteration of the bootstrap proccess based on the settable fraction of pairs with correlation coefficient higher than 0.8 and p-value lower than 0.05.